(360) 718-3640

 If you've been hurt in a Vancouver, WA truck accident, Colin can help

-Trucking companies maintain ownership of much of the important evidence that can reveal how the accident happened.
+Trucking companies maintain ownership of much of the important evidence that can reveal how and why you or a loved one was hit by a truck.
 Over time, this evidence can be lost or destroyed.
-That's why it can be important to take quick action to preserve:
+That’s why it can be important to take quick action to preserve proof of negligent driving or trucking company negligence:

 • Hours of Service (HOS) Logs: There are federal regulations that limit the number of hours a truck driver can spend on the road.
 Regulations also require drivers to take breaks.
 Colin can seek access to HOS data, often kept in electronic logging devices.
 Obtaining this information can sometimes show that drivers who exceed the hours set by federal law may have been trying to keep an unrealistic delivery schedule given to them by the company.
 It can also be evidence of driver fatigue.